Love Canal: Role of community organizations

-Numerous organizations were formed in response to the crisis at Love Canal, with members' activism emphasizing variously overlapping interests.
-In addition to the Love Canal Homeowners Association (LCHA), other major organizations involved included the Ecumenical Taskforce (ETF), National Association for the Advancement of Colored People (NAACP), and the Concerned Love Canal Renters Association (CLCRA).
-These organizations are often overlooked in the story of Love Canal, according to research by Elizabeth Blum in Love Canal Revisited.
+Numerous organizations were formed in response to the crisis at Love Canal, with members' activism emphasizing different concerns.
+In addition to the Love Canal Homeowners Association (LCHA) which organized mainly white mothers and homeowners, other major organizations included the Ecumenical Taskforce (ETF), composed of local religious denominations and institutions, National Association for the Advancement of Colored People (NAACP), and the Concerned Love Canal Renters Association (CLCRA).